Connection Layer API¶

 Urllib3HttpConnection (default connection_class)¶

-If you want to create your own SSLContext object you can create one natively using the python SSL library with the create_default_context (https://docs.python.org/3/library/ssl.html#ssl.create_default_context) method or you can use the wrapper function :function:`~elasticsearch.connection.http_urllib3.create_ssl_context`.
+If you have complex SSL logic for connecting to Elasticsearch using an SSLContext object might be more helpful.
+You can create one natively using the python SSL library with the create_default_context (https://docs.python.org/3/library/ssl.html#ssl.create_default_context) method.

 To create an SSLContext object you only need to use one of cafile, capath or cadata: